-Martinez received a player’s ultimate accolade on January 6, 2015 when he was elected to the Baseball Hall of Fame in his first year of eligibility.
+Martínez received a player’s ultimate accolade on January 6, 2015 when he was elected to the National Baseball Hall of Fame in his first year of eligibility.
 His name appeared on 91.1 percent of the ballots from the Baseball Writers Association of America.
 On his plaque he is depicted wearing a Red Sox cap.13

 Not bad for a kid who had to tear off dolls’ heads to play the game he loved.